epage/epage.github.io/blog/dev/pr-style.md

 You don't know what will be controversial before you post your PR.
 Familiarity with the culture and practices of a project makes this easier to predict.

+Commits should not be split out into a dependency PR if there is an assumption that the now dependent PR will be merged in the future.

 Examples:
 - [cargo#13993](https://github.com/rust-lang/cargo/pull/13993) (refactor),
   [cargo#14169](https://github.com/rust-lang/cargo/pull/14169) (refactor),